nzyoka10/registerStudent/README.md

 2. **Database Configuration**:

-    - Import the `database.sql` file provided in the `database` directory to set up the necessary database and table structure.
+    - Import the `reg_student.sql` file provided in the `database` directory to set up the necessary database and table structure.
     - Update the database connection details in the `config.php` file located in the `logic` directory.

 3. **Run the Application**: